OpenRTX/openrtx.github.io/user_guide.md

 ## Flashing OpenRTX to your radio
 To flash the OpenRTX firmware on your radio, follow these steps:

-* **Backup your codeplug using your favourite codeplug editor.** Flashing OpenRTX will just replace your firmware without erasing your codeplug or other settings, however is safer to have a backup.
+* **Backup your codeplug using your favourite codeplug editor.** Flashing OpenRTX will just replace your firmware without erasing your codeplug or other settings, however it is safer to have a backup.

 * **Put the radio in firmware upgrade mode**.
 To do this you have to turn off the radio and turn it back on while pressing a combination of keys that depends on your specific model, the firmware upgrade mode will be indicated by the screen being off and a blinking or steady LED:
     * For MD3x0 radios you have to press the PTT button and the side button above it.